What to Write in a Teacher Thank You CardLast updated: August 4th, 2021 Published on: June 19, 2019

 6. You are an inspiration, Miss Johnson!
 Thank you for such a memorable year.
 The world needs more teachers like you!

-7. I am grateful to you for everything you taught us this semester.
+7. I am grateful to you for everything you taught us this term.
 I enjoyed our talks in class, and your assignments were hard, but I learned a lot from you.
 You’re the best teacher I’ve had.
 Thank you.

 8. Thank you for challenging me to think further, work harder and dream bigger.
 Without you as my teacher, I wouldn’t have been able to achieve what I have.
 I don’t think people say thank you to teachers often enough.
 So I’ll say it once more: THANK YOU!

 9. Words cannot express how much you have influenced me this term.
 You came into my life at a very difficult time, and if it wasn’t for you being my teacher, I may have followed a dangerous path.
 Thank you for caring about me, I’ll always remember you.

 Messages from a Child

 1. Thank you Miss/Mr/Mrs Brown!
 You have been such a magical teacher